 Service limits for Azure Communication Services

-This document explains the limitations of Azure Communication Services APIs and possible resolutions.
+This article explains the limitations of Azure Communication Services APIs and possible resolutions.

 Throttling patterns and architecture

-When you hit service limitations, you will receive an HTTP status code 429 (Too many requests).
-In general, the following are best practices for handling throttling:
+When you reach service limitations, you receive an HTTP status code 429 (too many requests).
+In general, the following best practices are used for throttling:

 • Reduce the number of operations per request.